lnemsick-simp/pupmod-simp-libkv/docs/Design_Prototype2.md

 Ruby and reside in the 'libkv/lib/puppet_x/libkv' directory.

-The documentation here will not focus on the specific method to be used, but on the design:  the responsibilities and API of the plugin adapter.
+The documentation here will not focus on the specific method to be used, but on the functionality of the plugin adapter.

+The responsibilities and API of the plugin adapter are as follows:

 * It must construct plugin objects and retain them through the life of a catalog instance.
 * It must select the appropriate plugin object to use for each function call.

-* The plugin adapter must serialize data to be persisted into a common format and then deserialize upon retrieval.
+* It must must serialize data to be persisted into a common format and then deserialize upon retrieval.

     * Transformation done only in one place, instead of in each plugin (DRY).
     * Prevents value objects from being modified by plugin function code.
       This is especially of concern of complex Hash objects, for which there is no deep copy mechanism.  (`Hash.dup` does *not* deep copy!)

 * It must safely handle unexpected plugin failures, including failures to load (e.g., malformed Ruby).

-## Plugin API
+### Plugin API

 The simple libkv function API has relegated the complexity of atomic key/value modifying operations to the backend plugins.